MichaelStott/tech-squawks/web/content/getting_started/aws_account.md

 ![Account Setup Step 3](/images/setup/aws_account_setup_step3.png)

-4. ???
+4. Complete the phone number verification process.

-5. Wait for the account information to be verified.
+5. You should recieve an email once the account information is verified.
 This could take as long as two days.